wqruan/HawkEye/README.md

 chmod +x Scripts/profiling-models-cheetah.sh
 ./Scripts/profiling-models-cheetah.sh
 ```
 It takes about five minutes.
-Note that we manually construct many models with a single layer to obtain the profiling results from Cheetah.
-The reproduction of the process would require a large amount of time.
-Therefore, we omit it in this documentation.
+The profiling results from Delphi can be obtained by the following steps: (1) Downloading the codes stored in https://github.com/yNotAVAILABLEa/Delphi-HawkEye.
+(2) Following the instructions in README-HawkEye.md of source codes.

 ### Table 9
 After running the following script, `Data/modelname-SEMI2K1.txt` will contain the profiling results from HawkEye in Table 9.